Monday, December 8, 2025

 Drinking cup with raised grooves for a better grip - Credit: Ornamin

 Drinking cup in "ice cream cone shape": Allows you to drink without having to lean your head too far back.
+The insulating layer of air keeps drinks warm or cold for longer.
 Credit: Ornamin

 Drinking attachments that support slow drinking - but disappear inconspicuously in the cup.
 Credit: Ornamin